One of My Favorite Bets Is The NYRA Grand Slam

 3 x 3 x 3 x 1 – The MAX PAYOUT!
 With this structure, I’m strong in the payoff leg and I think there are vulnerable favorites in all of the first three legs, or in cases in which the favorites look tough I’ve got a good bead on the other runners, which likely won’t include second choices.
 With this structure I’m looking to get alive to a 6X payout or better.

 4 x 4 x 1 x 1 – BOMBS AWAY!
 I’m really feeling like the favorites and second choices are vulnerable in the first two legs of this sequence.
-I’m willing to guarantee my self seven losing combinations in the hopes that I can crush one or both of those first two legs and get alive multiple times to a small bundle.
+I’m willing to guarantee my self seven losing combinations in the hopes that I can crush one or both of those first two legs of the NYRA Grand Slam and get alive multiple times to a small bundle.

 Do you play the Grand Slam?
 What is your approach?